Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Combining LES and the FVM: LES-FVM

 Classical LES and the FVM both aspire to correctly model the features of the flow that are larger than a certain length scale.
-In LES, the large scales are extracted using a filter $f$, which retains the scales that are larger than the filter width $\Delta$.
-In the FVM, the size of the resolved scales are inherently linked to the grid size $h$ through the volume-average $f^h$.
-The LES equation \eqref{eq:cl-structural} is defined by the continuous divergence $\partial_x$, but the FVM equation \eqref{eq:cl-finite-volume} is defined using the discrete divergence $\dd^h_x$.
-In this section, we present a new discrete LES equation that bridges the gap between continuous LES and the discrete FVM.
+In LES, the large scales are extracted using an LES filter $f^\Delta$, which retains the scales that are larger than the filter width $\Delta$.
+In the FVM, the size of the resolved scales are inherently linked to the grid size $h$ through the FVM filter $f^h$, numerical flux $r^h$, and discrete divergence $\partial^h_x$.
+The fluxes in the LES equation \eqref{eq:les} are defined with respect to the infinitesimal divergence $\partial_x$, but the fluxes in FVM equation \eqref{eq:fvm} are defined with respect to the discrete divergence $\partial^h_x$.